 The ACE Support Hub has been set up to support you in making changes that make Wales a leader in tackling and preventing ACEs.
 Working with you, our mission is to share ideas and learning, and to challenge and change ways of working so together, we break the cycle of ACEs.

 Our 5 Goals

-Sharing information and knowledge about ACES, listening and working together with communities, children and families to find solutions that will work.
+Sharing information and knowledge about ACEs, listening and working with partner agencies who engage with communities, children and families to find solutions that will work.

 Sharing evidence about what organisations can do differently to help prevent and mitigate ACEs, and how they support those who have experiences ACEs or trauma.

-Developing knowledge and skills among professionals, providing training for them to challenge internal and external networks and drive change.
+Developing knowledge and skills among professionals, for them to challenge internal and external networks and drive change.

-Learning from each other, and sharing information that leads to action.
+Learning from each other, sharing information and providing expertise that leads to action.

 Driving change by challenging ways of working, throughout Wales.

 Meet The Team

-The ACE Support Hub is a blend of both functional sector expertise, passionate about the ACE agenda and helping you become ACE Aware and trauma informed in practice.
+The ACE Support Hub has sector expertise, with a team passionate about the ACE agenda and helping you to become ACE Aware and trauma informed in practice.